Haroon Gul is a young father from Afghanistan. He has been held without charge or trial at Guantanamo Bay since June 2007.

 Haroon had just managed to rise above his difficult circumstances – supporting his wife and small daughter as a successful trader – when he was seized by Afghan forces during a routine work trip to sell honey at a local market in Afghanistan.
 He was passed to the U.S. military, who rendered him to Guantanamo Bay in 2007.

-Haroon is the victim of mistaken identity; mistaken for a local fighter of the same name.
+Haroon is the victim of mistaken identity; he was mistaken for a local fighter of the same name.
 Haroon has never been a member of the Taliban nor al Qaeda; indeed he explicitly rejects extremist ideology.
-He has never held extreme views of any kind, has never engaged in any violence nor espoused violent beliefs.
+He has never held extreme views of any kind, and has never engaged in any violence nor espoused violent beliefs.

 During his time at Guantanamo, Haroon has taken every opportunity to educate himself, studying art and learning fluent English.
 His determination to support his daughter’s education has motivated him to keep learning and preparing for the day he is released.
 He hopes to become a professional bee keeper and run his own honey bee farm.

-Haroon Letter to his Reprieve attorney
+Read a letter from Haroon to his Reprieve attorney